Zaveri

+Zaveri is a often prestigious Gujarati and Sindhi family name, linked to jewellers and business.

+Those associated with the Zaveri name are typically from high-class, well-educated backgrounds, connected with the wealth and success of the Indian precious metals trade.

-Zaveri is a Gujarati and Sindhi surname.
-The word "Zaveri" (also spelled Jhaveri) means jeweler, and is derived from the Arabic Javahari.
-Though not all people with surname Zaveri are jewellers by profession today, the surname indicates that their ancestors must have been jewelers.
+The word "Zaveri" (also spelled Jhaveri) means jeweller, and is derived from the Arabic Javahari.
+Though not all people with surname Zaveri are jewellers by profession today, the surname indicates that their ancestors must have been jewellers.

 Notable people with the name include: